 202 Idaho Street,

 In the summer of 1904, the Pioneer Townsite Company laid out the plat for Shoshoni.
-Shoshoni is an Indian word, which translates into “little snow”.
+Shoshoni is an Native American word that translates to “little snow”.

 The first business to be erected in the town was the Elkhorn Hotel, built in September 1905.
 In less than a year, the town had become a tent city and had grown in population to approximately 2,000.